Examination with Zoom presence

 Zoom responsible person

-Meeting host(s) observe the students in Zoom to see if they appear to be following the specified exam rules.
-Deviations are reported directly to the teacher / examiner who can choose to prioritize the student in the selection for breakout rooms.
-Read more about the meeting host role .
+The meeting host(s) observe the students in Zoom to see if they appear to be following the specified exam rules.
+Deviations are reported directly to the teacher/examiner who can choose to prioritize the student in the selection for breakout rooms.

 Teachers/Assistants help the examiner to meet the students one by one in breakout rooms, where they check IDs and that the student has started solving the assignments.